|

 line length, page length, and page offset instead.)

 PGNH Suppress header on the next page.
-To suppress a header on
+This macro must be

 PH ["'left'center'right'"]